gaia-platform/GaiaPlatform/production/java/com/gaiaplatform/database/README.md

 Implements a Tinkerpop provider that allows the mock storage engine to be modified through Gremlin tools.

-The provider is written in Java and packaged as a JAR file - GaiaTinkerpop.jar.
+The provider is written in Java and packaged as a JAR file - *GaiaTinkerpop.jar*.
 To build it, you need the following:

 1. **Java** - Install package *openjdk-8-jdk*.
 Version 8 is recommended to avoid running into several warnings due to deprecated features.